aladdine/Essential-Solar-Energy-and-Storage-Software-Resources/README.md

 # Essential Solar and Energy Storage Software Resources

-Curated lists of APIs, SDKs, paltforms and tools relevant to solar energy and battery storage (design, engineering, finance, data, trainings, etc).
+Curated lists of APIs, SDKs, paltforms, tools, datasets and academic refrences relevant to solar energy (all technologies) and energy storage.
+Categories include: Design & engineering, Finance, Monitoring & Billing, Project Management, etc.

+The ultimate goal of this open source project is to help software engineers build powerful solar and energy storage solutions.

 # APIs and SDKs: Design & Enegineering